93million/certcache/README.md

 ## What is CertCache?

-CertCache is a secure TLS/SSL certificate distribution service.
+CertCache provides TLS/SSL certificate management for Docker.
 It can do the following things:

-* Securely share TLS certificates between a number of clients
+* Securely share TLS certificates between Docker containers
 * Generate certificates dynamically using Let's Encrypt
 * Avoid Let's Encrypt usage limits by serving certificates from a cache
 * Share manually downloaded TLS certificates from third parties such as Comodo